sktime/pytorch-forecasting/docs/source/faq_v2.rst

        - ``DataModule.train_dataloader()``
      * - Separation of Concerns
        - Everything in one large class
-       - Clear responsibilty per layer
+       - Clear responsibility per layer

   The key advantage of v2 is that each layer has exactly one job, which makes the codebase easier to maintain and extend.